 The Mazda3 has always stood out as a sportier choice than compact rivals from Honda, Nissan, and Toyota.
-The all-new Mazda3 has an improved, elegant, and quiet interior and a refined ride.
+Compared to the previous version, the current Mazda3 has an improved, elegant, and quiet interior and a refined ride.
 But these improvements come at the cost of fuel efficiency and a less exciting driving experience.

 The 2.5-liter four-cylinder engine and six-speed automatic transmission work well together, as the car always delivers power predictably, without hesitation.
 But this combo’s efficiency is a letdown.
 Our front-wheel-drive car achieved only 30 mpg overall in our tests.
 Although commendable by itself, this result means the Mazda is no longer among the category’s most fuel-efficient cars.
-The newly available and less powerful 2.0-liter engine might be more frugal.
+A less powerful 2.0-liter engine is also available and might be more frugal.